-AccessNI will also check criminal records of some EU citizens in their home countries.
+AccessNI also checks criminal records of some EU citizens in their home countries.
 This happens when the applicant wants to work with children in Northern Ireland and is:

-- a check needs to be made of the list of those not allowed to work with children.
+An applicant needs to be checked against the list of people not allowed to work with children.

-AccessNI will not only check UK criminal records, but also make a request for that applicant’s criminal record to be checked in their home country.
+AccessNI checks UK criminal records and asks for that applicant’s criminal record to be checked in their home country.
 If there is any additional information available, this will be disclosed in the AccessNI certificate.

-In most cases, applicants don’t need to declare a spent conviction to an employer.
-But some employers are exempt from this rule.
-They can ask job applicants or volunteers to apply for an AccessNI check which will reveal spent convictions.
+Most job applicants don’t need to declare a spent conviction to an employer.
+But some employers can ask ask job applicants or volunteers to apply for an AccessNI check which will reveal spent convictions.

 Applying for a standard or enhanced check

 Employers can recheck their staff.
-It is up to the employer to decide if they want to have a re-checking policy and to decide the intervals for re-checking.
+An employer decides if they want to have a re-checking policy and intervals for re-checking.
 Some employers recheck every two or three years.
 Others rely on employees declaring any changes to their criminal records.

 Giving a job to an applicant with convictions